 - how an education at AMBS will enrich their present and future ministry

 AMBS will select the recipient of this award by March 31 and inform the student via e-mail.
 The recipient must accept his or her award in writing by April 15 to confirm enrollment for Semester One.

 - The award recipient will be enrolled as a full-time student (nine hours or more per semester plus one Intensive Term course).

 - Students in the MDiv program are eligible for an award for three consecutive years.
 Students in an MA program are eligible for an award for two and a half consecutive years.
 No extensions of an award are possible.

 - Eligibility from year to year will be based on satisfactory progress toward the completion of the degree, including:

 - maintaining a minimum 2.75 GPA

 - supporting and adhering to AMBS community standards

-- Recipients will not be eligible for need-based AMBS grants, including AMBS matching grants, in addition to the full tuition award.
+- Recipients will not be eligible for AMBS need-based financial aid, including AMBS matching grants, in addition to an award of 51 percent or greater.